nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.md

  * Startup scripts used to prepare the environment or perform updates, are executed as a normal user (not as a privileged user like root).

  * Nixcloud provides a common webserver logging interface.

+# API stability

+WARNING: The nixcloud.reverse-proxy's `proxyOptions` API and `nixcloud.webservices` related API is not stable yet.
+This means that futher updates break your services.
+This is caused by the fact that we spent 8 months in developing `nixcloud.webservices` and related technologies and coming with the release of `nixcloud.webservices` we want to pinpoint the usage scenarios and stabalize the API afterwards.

 # Example usage